 Our team of web design experts, SEO specialists, and IT consultants will create a solution to ensure your success.

-Use Metadata and Tags
+Leverage Metadata and Tags

 In addition to folders, leverage metadata and tags to classify and organize documents.
 Metadata allows for more granular categorization and can enhance search capabilities within Teams and SharePoint.
 Encourage users to add relevant metadata to documents to facilitate better organization and retrieval.